kwame-mintah/python-fastapi-logging-application/README.md

 ## Roadmap

-More works needs to be completed for the final version of the application.
+More work needs to be completed for the final version of the application.
 Below are additional things required for a clearer vision of what is envisioned of this application.

 ### Implementing MongoDB